TheLastGimbus/GooglePhotosTakeoutHelper/README.md

 // Ps note: Don't use the "[ ]" in the command above.

-If you want your photos to be divided by year and month, run it with `--divide-to-dates` flag.
+If you want your photos to be divided by a year and month, run it with `--divide-to-dates` flag.

 If you have issues/questions, you can hit me up either by [Reddit](https://www.reddit.com/user/TheLastGimbus/), [Twitter](https://twitter.com/TheLastGimbus) Email: [google-photos-takeout-gh@niceyyyboyyy.anonaddy.com](mailto:google-photos-takeout-gh@niceyyyboyyy.anonaddy.com), or if you think your issue is common: [Issues](https://github.com/TheLastGimbus/GooglePhotosTakeoutHelper/issues) tab

 </p>
 </details>

-#### Unless you move them around your Android phone.
+#### ...unless you move them around your Android phone.
 Beware, that (99% of the times), if you move some files in Android, their creation and modification time is reseted to current.

 "Simple Gallery" app usually keeps original file creation time when moving and coping (but I don't guarantee it).
 It's also pretty cool and you can check it out: